tcppdev/openGLQt_Playground/README.md

 Alternatively you can use you conda environment to install QT using `conda install -c conda-forge qt`

-Finally you can build and run the final application and externation dependencies using the meson build system by running the following commands:
+Finally you can build and run the final application and external dependencies using the meson build system by running the following commands:

 ```
 cd <project_directory>